We are a term time only setting with a capacity of 30 children per session, based in a village hall.

 An outdoor area is continuously available whatever the weather.
 It benefits from safety flooring and is constantly accessible for all children throughout the session.
 This enables our children to cycle, scoot, play with messy materials, experience sensory activities such as sand and water, climb, balance and socialise in a safe, fenced off space.

-Large, grassed grounds which are fenced off to enable our children to be able to run, observe nature and enjoy some freedom in a safe and secure environment.
+Large, grassed grounds which are fenced off to enable our children to be able to run, observe nature and enjoy some freedom in a safe and secure environment are also available.

 Effective teaching and learning requires a wide range of resources, which are updated and replaced regularly to support children’s development at all levels.